 Carr conducts a trial advocacy practice in the field of civil litigation.
 Carr has successfully represented his clients at trial before the Superior Court of Justice and the Financial Services Commission of Ontario.
 Carr’s practice is dedicated to helping victims and their families achieve the best possible results when they have suffered serious personal injuries.

-Carr’s practice focuses on helping victims of personal injuries and fatalities, historic sexual assaults, product liability, occupier liability, facility negligence, medical malpractice, motor vehicle cases, professional negligence, and class actions.
+Carr’s practice focuses on helping victims of personal injuries and fatalities, sexual assault survivors, product liability, occupier liability, facility negligence, medical malpractice, motor vehicle cases, professional negligence, and class actions.

 - Won at trial on all issues representing a 6-year-old boy and his family in a medical malpractice case in Peterborough, where the Plaintiff suffered facial paralysis after undergoing an inner ear procedure (co-counsel with Aleks Mladenovic).
 See Shearer v.
 Sewchand Judgment